Bail Bond Fee Calculator

 After you click Calculate Fees, the result box shows the estimated premium in U.S. dollars.
 Think of that output as the best quick estimate of what the bondsman may require upfront for the bond itself.
 If the quote from the agent includes additional financing charges, a payment-plan fee, travel costs, or collateral requirements, those items are separate and should be confirmed in the contract.
 This calculator is most useful when you want a clean, first-pass number so you can compare quotes, sanity-check a rate, or explain the cost to a relative who is helping with payment.

-Here is another example using a less round number.
-If bail is 40,000 dollars and the quoted fee is 8.5%, the premium is 3,400 dollars.
+Here is a less round case.
+If bail is $40,000 and the quoted fee is 8.5%, the premium is $3,400.
 The family may still be asked to provide collateral, proof of address, employment information, or a co-signer, but the premium itself is the 3,400-dollar figure.
 The calculator helps isolate that part of the conversation.
 In stressful circumstances, it is often easier to ask good questions once you already understand the base premium and can see whether a quoted rate is changing the price by hundreds or thousands of dollars.

 What the Result Means